Garima-Mathur/Classifiation_Algorithms_Suprvised_Learning/README.md

 # Naive Bayes :
 It is a classification technique based on Bayes’ Theorem with an assumption of independence among predictors.
 In simple terms, a Naive Bayes classifier assumes that the presence of a particular feature in a class is unrelated to the presence of any other feature.

-# Decision Tree :
-Decision trees build classification or regression models in the form of a tree structure.
-It breaks down a dataset into smaller and smaller subsets while at the same time an associated decision tree is incrementally developed.
-The final result is a tree with decision nodes and leaf nodes